Bibek-Repository/repo-4/README.md

 A set can be used to store different values of different data types: string, int and boolean for example can all be in the same set sets are defined as objects with the data type 'set' set constructor can be used to construct a set.
-Two round brackets are used and set keyword is used
+Two round brackets are used and set keyword is used We cannot change the set items, but items/values can be added Two sets can be added together using update() method Value can be added to a set using add() method remove operation can be done using remove() or discard() method pop() method randomly removes a value from the set and returns the removed value clear() method clears the set
+The union() and update() methods joins all items from both sets.
+The intersection() method keeps ONLY the duplicates.
+The difference() method keeps the items from the first set that are not in the other set(s).
+The symmetric_difference() method keeps all items EXCEPT the duplicates. del keyword is used for completely deleting the set update() method doesn't return a value but rather joins two sets Both union() and update() will exclude any duplicate items.

+The intersection_update() method will also keep ONLY the duplicates, but it will change the original set instead of returning a new set. the difference_update() method will not return the value but update the set to the difference of two sets symmetric_difference_update() method will remove the intersection values, updates the set with the other values from both sets.

+&= is intersection_update
+isdisjoint() method checks if the two sets have intersection or not issubset() method checks if one set contains other set issuperset() returns whether this set contains another set or not